harshjain2/druid/docs/content/tutorials/cluster.md

 ## Loading data

 Congratulations, you now have a Druid cluster!

-TODO-FJ
+The next step is to learn about recommended ways to load data into Druid based on your use case.
+Read more about [loading data]().